Skip to content

 </form>

-Depending on your needs and requirements you may need some extra parameters set to the <form> tag, but for our example this is just fine
+Depending on your needs and requirements you may need some extra parameters set to the

 You can notice I added “id” and a “name” to the <select> tag, we will you these names to access the value at the backend.